12 Traits You Thought Were Inherited—But Aren’t

 “I’m not tech savvy”

 You may think you’re naturally bad at grasping new technology, but in reality, the skill sets you need to excel in computer science aren’t hardwired into your DNA the same way, say, your eye color is.
 The New York Times explains that “scientists are made, not born.”
 For evidence, they point to the recent generations of women scientists excelling right along with men—not because their genes suddenly changed, but because of the “choices and opportunities” newly available to them.
-Don’t miss the things your parents’ health can reveal about you.
+Women still play a big role in when it comes to teaching kids—science has even confirmed that kids get their intelligence from mom.

 “I’m a bad driver—it’s genetic”